subsquid/docs/docs/subsquid-network/reference/substrate-api.md

   extrinsic: boolean
 }
 ```

 A `Gear.MessageQueued` event will be included in the response if it matches all the requests.
-An empty array matches no events; omit all requests to match all `Gear.MessageQueued` events.
-See [Gear support](/sdk/resources/substrate/gear).
+A request with an empty array (e.g. `{ programId: [] }`) matches no events; omit all requests/pass an empty object to match all events.

+See [`addGearMessageQueued()` SDK function reference](/sdk/reference/processors/substrate-batch/data-requests/#addgearmessagequeued) for a detailed description of the fields of this data request; also see [Field selection](/sdk/reference/processors/substrate-batch/field-selection) and [Gear support](/sdk/resources/substrate/gear).

 ### `Gear.UserMessageSent` events {#gearUserMessageSent}